Return to Previous Page

 On the Opera Stage

-"A virtuoso singer and actor"
+“David Gordon, a virtuoso singer and actor”

 - Salzburg NACHRICHTEN

-Operatic credits include the Yurodivi ("Simpleton") in Boris Godunov in a season-opener at the Lyric Opera of Chicago; Mime in Wagner's "Das Rheingold" at San Francisco opera and with the Cleveland Orchestra under Christoph von Dohnanyi; Nemorino in Donizetti's "Elisir d'Amore" with the Staatsoper in Hamburg, Germany; Stravinsky's The Rakes Progress at the Kennedy Center; Mozart's Cosi fan tutte and Rossini's Il Barbiere di Siviglia at the Landestheater Opera on Linz, Austria; Puccini's "Turandot" at the Lyric Opera of Chicago; Bardolfo in Verdi's "Falstaff" with Seiji Ozawa and the Boston Symphony, and in Japan with Maestro Ozawa and the New Japan Philharmonic.
+Operatic credits include the Yurodivi ("Simpleton") in Boris Godunov in a season-opener at the Lyric Opera of Chicago; Mime in Wagner's Das Rheingold at San Francisco opera and with the Cleveland Orchestra under Christoph von Dohnanyi; Nemorino in Donizetti's Elisir d'Amore with the Staatsoper in Hamburg, Germany; Stravinsky's The Rakes Progress at the Kennedy Center; Mozart's Cosi fan tutte and Rossini's Il Barbiere di Siviglia at the Landestheater Opera in Linz, Austria; Puccini's Turandot at the Chicago and San Francisco Operas; Bardolfo in Verdi's Falstaff with Seiji Ozawa and the Boston Symphony, and in Japan with Maestro Ozawa and the New Japan Philharmonic.

 In the concert hall

-David Gordon is a distinguished concert soloists, and has been featured in concert and on recordings with major orchestras North and South America, Europe, and Japan.
-He has performed Handel's "Messiah" at Carnegie Hall with the Musica Sacra chorus and orchestra; Berlioz' "Romeo and Juliette" with Valery Gergiev and the Los Angeles Philharmonic; Bach's "St. Matthew Passion" with Greg Funfgeld and the Bach Choir of Bethlehem, Haydn's "Creation" with the St. Louis Symphony; the Britten "Serenade" at Carnegie Hall; Rossini's "Messa di Gloria" with the Berlin Philharmonic; Britten's "War Requiem" with the Cleveland Orchestra; Berlioz' "Te Deum" with the Boston Symphony; Monteverdi's "1610 Vespers" with Helmuth Rilling and the Czech Philharmonic; and the world premiere of Charles Fussell's "Funf Goethe-Lieder", written for Mr. Gordon and the Seattle Symphony.
+David Gordon is a distinguished concert soloist, and has been featured in concert and on recordings with major orchestras in North and South America, Europe, and Japan.
+Known for his wide repertoire, he has performed Berlioz' Romeo and Juliette with Valery Gergiev and the Los Angeles Philharmonic; Haydn's Creation with the St. Louis Symphony; the Britten Serenade at Carnegie Hall; Rossini's Messa di Gloria with the Berlin Philharmonic; Britten's War Requiem with the Cleveland Orchestra; Berlioz' Te Deum with the Boston Symphony; Monteverdi's 1610 Vespers with Helmuth Rilling and the Czech Philharmonic; and the world premiere of Charles Fussell's Funf Goethe-Lieder, written for Mr. Gordon and the Seattle Symphony.

-"One of the world's great Bach tenors"Photo of David
+“One of the world's great Bach tenors” - Chicago TRIBUNE

-"David Gordon...was truly in a class by himself.
-One of today's consummate Bach tenors, Mr. Gordon gave a thrilling interpretation.
-Even Bach could not wish for a grander portrayal."
+“David Gordon was truly in a class by himself.
+One of today’s consummate Bach tenors, Mr. Gordon gave a thrilling interpretation.
+Even Bach could not wish for a grander portrayal.”

 - Baltimore DAILY RECORD

-Carmel Bach Festival
+The Carmel Bach Festival

-"A superlative performance by David Gordon, in exquisite tone,
+“A superlative performance by David Gordon, in exquisite tone, deep commitment, and fabulous ease of technique.”

 - New York DAILY NEWS